kdpandey98/Project-Template/README.md

 ### Break down into end to end tests

-Explain what these tests test and why
+Test 1:  description -- what and why of test

 ```
-Give an example
+Example
 ```

 ### And coding style tests